andrew-block/airflow-docker/README.md

 ## Getting Started

-This repository uses `Airflow 2.1.3` and `Python 3.8` but you can modify these to whatever versions you want my modifying the Dockerfile.
+This repository uses `Airflow 2.1.3` and `Python 3.8` but you can modify these to whatever versions you want my modifying the Dockerfile 🐳.

+### Start Airflow

 To run Airflow locally use the execute the following command:

         make start-airflow

+After the `webserver` service starts, you can login to the Airflow UI by going to http://localhost:8080/

+You can also look at the `flower` worker/s UI by going to http://localhost:5555/

+### Stop Airflow

+To stop Airflow at anytime you can execute the following command:

+        make stop-airflow

+### Rebuild Airflow

+If you make any changes to the Dockerfile you can rebuild the Airflow image by executing the following command:

+        make rebuild-airflow

+### Reset Airflow

+If you want to reset your local Airflow you can execute the following command:

+        make reset-airflow